Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/enable-debug-logging.md

 This section shows you how to collect lifecycle metrics.
 To view, and report on this data in those respective solutions, you need to set up [Adobe Analytics](../using-mobile-extensions/adobe-analytics/) or other Experience Cloud solution extensions.
 {% endhint %}

-{% hint style="danger" %}
+{% hint style="success" %}
-Lifecycle metrics are not available for Edge Network at this time.
-Check back soon on support for XDM-based lifecycle metrics for Edge Network implementations.
+Lifecycle metrics are now available for Edge Network implementations.
+For more details about the XDM-based lifecycle metrics, see [Lifecycle for Edge Network](../foundation-extensions/lifecycle-for-edge-network/README.md).
 {% endhint %}

 {% tabs %}
 {% tab title="Android" %}

 ### Java

 With the `onResume` function, start Lifecycle data collection: